What’s at Stake

 The unthinkable—a failure of the tailings impoundment—would result in a catastrophic event in which hundreds of thousands of tons of mine tailings could be dumped into the Clark Fork River.

-Ask anyone who lives in northern Idaho or northwest Montana why they live here and you’ll hear the same three words over and over again—quality of life.
-That quality comes from the surrounding beauty to be sure, but it also comes from the lack of traffic, the safety of neighborhoods, the peace and quiet, the sense that you live in a place that others envy.
+Ask anyone who lives in North Idaho or northwestern Montana why they live here and you’ll hear the same three words—quality of life.
+That quality comes from the surrounding beauty to be sure, but it also comes from the lack of traffic, the safety of neighborhoods, and the peace and quiet.
 The Rock Creek Mine will surely diminish our quality of life.
 Here’s how.

-The negative impacts from the Rock Creek Mine will be both permanent and perpetual.
+Many of the negative impacts from the Rock Creek mine will be both permanent and perpetual.
 Area residents will be forced to live with the mine’s legacy of pollution, and Montana and Idaho taxpayers with the costs of cleaning it up.
 An unlined tailings pile will forever leak into groundwater, and be so large that it will literally alter the topography of the region, creating a new mountain on the landscape.
-The mine’s discharge of 3,000,000 gallons of polluted effluent into the Clark Fork River every day will require treatment for generations.
-The water treatment facility, pipelines and diffusers will likely need to be maintained for centuries.
+The mine’s discharge of polluted effluent into the Clark Fork River every day will require treatment for generations.
+The water treatment facility, pipelines, and diffusers will likely need to be maintained for centuries.
 Waste rock with acid-generating and metal-leaching potential from the evaluation adit would be “end dumped” adjacent to the Cabinet Mountains Wilderness and the west fork of Rock Creek, creating yet another source of contamination.
 Around-the-clock diligence would be required to monitor and attempt to treat the multitude of long-term impacts from the Rock Creek Mine.

 Lake Pend Oreille isn’t only a body of water.
 And the Cabinet Mountains Wilderness isn’t just a patch of forest.
 They’re magnets that attract visitors, residents and dollars.
 But how much draw will a polluted lake have?
 Can a wilderness diminished by the noise of industry attract hikers and wildlife watchers?
 If the Rock Creek Mine is permitted, the future of the region as a recreation destination will be jeopardized.

-The region surrounding the proposed Rock Creek Mine is thriving on an economy based on recreational tourism including sport fishing, hiking, hunting and boating.
+The region surrounding the proposed Rock Creek mine is thriving on an economy based on recreational tourism including sport fishing, hiking, hunting and boating.
 The area’s economy has also been boosted by the influx of amenity immigrants who have made the region home because of the quality of life it offers.
 Following the lure of a pristine environment, the new members of the communities have built homes, employing the skilled crafts people from Sandpoint, Idaho to Thompson Falls, Montana.
-The federal permitting agencies acknowledge that the Rock Creek Mine would bring to an end the recent surge in amenity immigrants and likely chase from the region many of those who moved here because of quality of life.
-Many of the local skilled crafts people would be left with limited options other than going underground to work in the mines.
+The federal permitting agencies acknowledge that the Rock Creek mine would bring to an end the recent surge in amenity immigrants and likely chase from the region many of those who moved here because of quality of life.